 Sabrina Ilius is a masters student of Psychology in her final year (University of Trier).
 She recently joined the lab as a full time research intern (October 2019-Feb 2020) and is now conducting her master thesis with us – virtually given the COVID-19 pandemic.
 Sabina is part of a project on multiverse of SCR quantification approaches and thereby focuses on a group of approaches referred to as “baseline correction approaches”.
 Sabrina finalizes an already conducted systematic literature search based on the PRISMA guidelines and re-analyzes pre-existing data using a multiverse of different formulas identified in the literature.

 Janne Nold is a masters student of Psychology at the University of Oldenburg.
 She was a research assistant in our lab 2 yrs ago when doing her Bachelor in Psychology in Hamburg.
 She then went to the University of Oxford for a 7-month research visit focusing on pain research.
-We are more than happy to welcome her back as a full time research intern (03-04/2020).
-Janne works (togher with Mana and former post-doc Manuel) on a project in which we try to replicate previous reports on an association between differential SCR and differential ratings with individual differences in brain cortical thickness.
+We were more than happy to welcome her back as a full time research intern (03-04/2020).
+Janne worked (togher with Mana and former post-doc Manuel) on a project in which we try to replicate previous reports on an association between differential SCR and differential ratings with individual differences in brain cortical thickness.
 Janne has pre-registered this study on the OSF.
-Due to the delayed start of the summerterm, Janne has extended her internship (part-time) and currently finalizes data analysis from home.
+Even though here internship is officially over and Janne returned to her Master program in Oldenburg, she still actively participates in (virtual) lab meetings and continues her work on the project which is currently a manuscript in preparation.

 Vincent Keyaniyan joined the lab as a research intern on April 1st – in the middle of the COVID-19 shut-down.
 He is a Bachelor student of Psychology at the Medical School Hamburg.